xamele0n/Facet.Interface/README.md

 > "One part of a subject, situation, object that has many parts."

-**Facet** is a C# source generator that lets you define **lightweight projections** (DTOs, API models, etc.) directly from your domain models — without writing boilerplate.
+**Facet** is a C# source generator that lets you define **lightweight projections** (DTOs, API models, etc.) directly from your domain models, without writing boilerplate.

-It generates partial classes, records, structs, or record structs with constructors, optional LINQ projections, and even supports custom mappings — all at compile time, with zero runtime cost.
+It generates partial classes, records, structs, or record structs with constructors, optional LINQ projections, and even supports custom mappings, all at compile time, with zero runtime cost.

 ---